OceaneMichel/SpaceArcadeWeb/README.md

 Controls: MOUSE to move the shuttle, Left click to shoot, right arrow and left arrow to change the bullet type

 TODO:
-- Feedback on damage (visual + audio) + set a small time of invicibility after damage
 - Add scrolling starts in addition to backgorund
 - Bullet animation on destroy